FontoXML/fontoxpath/CONTRIBUTING.md

 very readable and clear on the intended behaviour.
 The specification can be found [here](https://www.w3.org/TR/xpath-functions-31/).
-The [QT3 test set](https://dev.w3.org/2011/QT3-test-suite/) set usually contains a large number of tests.
+The [QT3 test set](https://dev.w3.org/2011/QT3-test-suite/) set usually contains tests which cover the function.

 If you run into any problems when implementing what you want, do not hesitate to ask for help.
 Just make the pull request with whatever you